divyayadla/Twitter-Simulator/README.md

 Implement a Twitter like engine with the following functionality:

-Register account
+-Register account

-Send tweet.
+-Send tweet.
 Tweets can have hashtags (e.g. #COP5615isgreat) and mentions (@bestuser)

-Subscribe to user's tweets
+-Subscribe to user's tweets

-Re-tweets (so that your subscribers get an interesting tweet you got by other means)
+-Re-tweets (so that your subscribers get an interesting tweet you got by other means)

-Allow querying tweets subscribed to, tweets with specific hashtags, tweets in which the user is mentioned (my mentions)
+-Allow querying tweets subscribed to, tweets with specific hashtags, tweets in which the user is mentioned (my mentions)

-If the user is connected, deliver the above types of tweets live (without querying)
+-If the user is connected, deliver the above types of tweets live (without querying)

 Implement a tester/simulator to test the above -Simulate as many users as you can